gamedevware/charon/docs/gamedata/datatypes/all/pick_list.rst

 In user interfaces, a ``PickList`` is typically presented as a dropdown menu, allowing users to choose only one option from the list.

 Storage on Disk
-   On disk, ``PickList`` values are stored as integer.
-This value correspond directly to one of the predefined options.
+   On disk, ``PickList`` values are stored as integers.
+Each integer corresponds directly to one of the predefined options.

 Example
    In a character creator, the player might choose "Mage" as their class from a list of available options like Warrior, Mage, or Rogue.